Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Introduction

 This paper explores the potential of FR3 in enabling efficient ISAC for 6G.
 Our contribution can be summarized as \begin{itemize} \item \textbf{FR3 spectrum for ISAC:} We discuss available spectrum and challenges, including co-channel interference with existing satellite services, and highlight the need for agile spectrum access and management techniques.

-\item \textbf{Ultra-MIMO with ELAAs for ISAC:} We examine the need for ultra-MIMO with ELAAs to realize ISAC gains in FR3 and demonstrate how its unique propagation can be leveraged to provide seamless coverage along with high spectral and energy efficiency.
+\item \textbf{UM-MIMO with ELAAs for ISAC:} We examine the need for UM-MIMO with ELAAs to realize ISAC gains in FR3 and demonstrate how its unique propagation can be leveraged to provide seamless coverage along with high spectral and energy efficiency.

-\item \textbf{ISAC implementation in FR3:} We emphasize the need for unified far-field and near-field channel models that account for angle and distance dependencies.
-We advocate learning-based solutions to address the real-time design challenges of ultra-MIMO ISAC in FR3. \end{itemize}
+\item \textbf{ISAC implementation in FR3:} We emphasize the need for unified far-field and near-field channel models that account for angle and distance dependencies. \end{itemize}